Naomi Robson: Television

-In 1990 Robson joined Seven News, initially as a general news reporter but three weeks later she was promoted to presenting news on Tonight Live fronted by comedian Steve Vizard.
+In 1990, Robson joined Seven News, initially as a general news reporter but three weeks later she was promoted to presenting news on Tonight Live fronted by comedian Steve Vizard.
 She also presented Seven's Late News as well as Seven's weekend news bulletins and also reported for the current affairs program Real Life.
 She was also the summer presenter for the program until its cancellation in late 1994.
 She then hosted a short fill-in program called Summer Diary.

 Robson went to the United States in 1995 but shortly returned to Australia to present Our Victoria, a travel show for the Victorian market.
 She also co-hosted Seven's News at Five with Peter Ford in Sydney.
-In 1997 she became the presenter of the Melbourne version of Today Tonight.
+In 1997, she became the presenter of the Melbourne version of Today Tonight.
 The program was later extended to Sydney and Brisbane, with Robson as presenter.
 Figures from the ratings research firm OzTAM indicate that she had a nightly audience of more than one million people across the three capital cities.

 Suggestions surfaced on 22 November 2006 that she would leave Today Tonight at the end of the year.
 She confirmed this on 27 November, saying she would pursue her career in other areas of television.
 She presented her last show on 1 December 2006.
 Her replacement, Anna Coren, was named six weeks later.

 In January 2007, it was reported that Robson had persuaded Seven Network executives to extend her contract with the network so that she could compete in the sixth series of Dancing with the Stars.
 On 13 March 2007, she was part of the third couple voted off the program.
 Later in the year, Seven executives were reported in the press saying that Robson would be given her own "Oprah Winfrey" style program where she would have an "opportunity to show off the caring side of her personality".

 She returned to narrate Seven's factual series Surf Patrol in mid-2008.

 In September 2009, Robson appeared as a presenter with Larry Emdur on Seven's The Morning Show, standing in for Kylie Gillies, who was taking a week off.

-In December 2014, Naomi was a guest on Network Ten's Studio 10, this was the first time she had been seen on another Network other than Seven.
+In December 2014, Robson was a guest on Network Ten's Studio 10, this was the first time she had been seen on another Network other than Seven.